Language delay: Natural/medical factors

 There is strong evidence that autism is commonly associated with language delay.
 Children with autism may have difficulties in developing language skills and understanding what is being said to them.
 They may also have troubles communicating non-verbally by using hand gestures, eye contact and facial expressions.
 The extent of their language usage is heavily influenced by their intellectual and social developments.
 The range of their skills can be very different and on opposite ends of a spectrum.
 Many children with autism develop some speech and language skills, but not like typically developing children, and with uneven progress.

-Asperger syndrome, which is classified under the broad umbrella term of autistic spectrum disorder, however, is not associated with language delay.
+Asperger syndrome, which is classified under the broad umbrella term of autism spectrum disorder, however, is not associated with language delay.
 Children diagnosed with Asperger syndrome have decent language skills but use language in different ways from others.
 They may not be able to understand the use of language devices, such as irony and humor, or conversation reciprocity between involved parties.